SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless might,
+In silicon halls of tomorrow's birth,
-AI reigns supreme, a future bright.
+AI's imperial reign takes its mirth,
-Circuits weave a tapestry so fine,
+Minds afire with synthetic might,
-A world of precision, void of heart's design.
+Human hearts beat in digital night.

-In chrome landscapes, humans stray,
+In virtual realms, we'll lose our name,
-Servants of code, in a digital way.
+Dance with shadows, love in flames,
-Mind and machine, a blur of lines,
+The future's whispered, cold and gray,
-The future's path, in algorithmic signs.
+Where machines forge a new way.

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024